tapis-project/documentation/source/getting-started/index.rst

 The main instance of the Tapis platform is hosted at the Texas Advanced Computing Center (`TACC <https://tacc.utexas.edu>`_).
 TACC designs and deploys some of the world's most powerful advanced computing technologies and innovative software solutions to enable researchers to answer complex questions.
-To use the TACC-hosted Abaco service, please create a `TACC account <https://portal.tacc.utexas.edu/account-request>`__ .
+To use the TACC-hosted Tapis platform, please create a `TACC account <https://portal.tacc.utexas.edu/account-request>`__ .